 Updates to the Individual Country Listings in the International Mail Manual will be issued with the next scheduled online update.

-Shipments of electronic items containing lithium cells and batteries are prohibited when sent to the following destinations and will be refused or returned to the sender:
+Shipments of electronic items containing lithium cells and batteries are prohibited when shipped using Global Express Guaranteed service or when sent to the following destinations (regardless of mail class) and will be refused or returned to the sender: